Biomedical Humanities Degree

 Program Summary

-The major’s relational core prepares students for the interpersonal and group-level interactions that are quintessential to health and healthcare delivery.
-Collectively, our coursework provides students with a broad perspective on twenty-first-century healthcare.
+The biomedical humanities major’s relational core prepares students for the interpersonal and group-level interactions that are quintessential to health and healthcare delivery.
+Collectively, our coursework provides students with a broad perspective on twenty-first-century health care.
 This program offers both social and humanistic aspects of health care with a curriculum that meets most requirements for medical school.

 CAreer Paths